 Final Public Oral and the Ph.D Degree in Physics

 When a student has written his/her thesis and is ready to defend, there are several steps to be followed.
-You need to allow at least one full month between the time you have a finished draft in hand the date of your FPO.
-Most importantly, it is necessary to consult with the Graduate Administrator (Jadwin 210) to review the complete process.
+You need to allow at least six weeks between the time you have a finished draft in hand the date of your FPO.
+Most importantly, it is necessary to review the Graduate School's guidelines for the Advanced Degree Application Process where you will find a complete detail of the process and consult with the Graduate Administrator (Jadwin 210).

 You must choose an FPO committee and arrange a date for your FPO.